 Carrying a concealed weapon without the proper permit may result in very serious charges with life-long repercussions for both your personal and professional life.
 As a result, you should take every necessary action to protect your rights.

 Contacting a Ft.
-Lauderdale concealed weapons defense lawyer from Leifert & Leifert may be instrumental in reducing the impact of these charges.
+Lauderdale concealed weapons lawyer from Leifert & Leifert may be instrumental in reducing the impact of these charges.
 Call today to see how our lawyers could help.